serverpod/serverpod_docs/docs/05-concepts/05-database/07-filter.md

 # Filter

 Serverpod makes it easy to build expressions that are statically type-checked.
 Columns and relational fields are referenced using the global table descriptor objects.
-The table descriptors, t are passed to the expression builder function `where`.
+The table descriptors, `t`, are accessible from each model and are passed as an argument to a model specific expression builder function.
+The function callback is then used as argument to the `where` parameter when fetching data from the database.

 ## Column operations